-2.3) This budget hereto presented has been compiled based on MFMA Circular No 126 issued on 07 December 2023 and Circular No 128 issued on the 08 March 2024 by National Treasury to guide municipalities with their preparation of the 2024/2025 Medium Term Revenue and Expenditure Framework (MTREF) and, as with previous annual budget circulars it should be read within that context.
-The key focus of this budget is the importance of tabling funded budgets as has been highlighted previously.

-2.4) Mogale City is under pressure to generate revenue because of the economic landscape, Council must ensure that basic services is rendered, maintain its assets and a clean environment.
+- 2.2) Also, section 24 (1) stipulates that the municipal council must at least 30 days before the start of the budget year consider approval of the annual budget. - 2.3) Public Participation meetings with Mogale City communities chaired by Executive Mayor from 09 April to 16 May 2024.
+A summary of community needs collected during public participation is attached as Annexure 1 of the IDP report. - 2.4) This budget hereto presented has been compiled based on MFMA Circular No 126 issued on 07 December 2023 and Circular No 128 issued on the 08 March 2024 by National Treasury to guide municipalities with their preparation of the 2024/2025 Medium Term Revenue and Expenditure Framework (MTREF) and, as with previous annual budget circulars it should be read within that context.
+The key focus of this budget is the importance of tabling funded budgets as has been highlighted previously. - 2.5) Mogale City is under pressure to generate revenue because of the economic landscape, Mogale City must ensure that basic services are rendered, maintain its assets and a clean environment.
 Furthermore, there must be continuous communication with the community and other stakeholders to strengthen awareness and participation and to improve the municipality's reputation and increase in key cost drivers to provide basic municipal services.
 Customers' ability to pay services is declining, which means that less revenue will be collected.